hal-lab-u-tokyo/GenMap/docs/add_param.md

 # Simulation parameters

-The file needs to contain at least following information:
+The file needs to contain at least the following information:
 1. Bias range
 1. Timing information
 1. Power information